ansys/scade-python-wrapper/doc/source/usage/kcg.rst

 as described in the former section.
 This produces a DLL and its Python interface.
 The implementation of the generated module relies on the ``ctypes`` module.
-This is important to know its usage to access I/Os of complex types, for example structures and arrays.
+It is important to know its usage to access I/Os of complex types, for example structures and arrays.